HarshK200/Progress-app/README.md

 - [ ] Make it so every state change is an action (with ctrl + z) State changes:
     - update list, listCard, board
+    - delete list, listCard, board
+- [ ] Make sure Any and all action that update the boards, lists, listcards state in any way flushes the redo stack on update

 - [ ] Right click menu to delete board.
 - [ ] Implement the Ctrl+p quick search/command menu (i'm excited for this one)
 - [ ] Implement Ctrl+f for fuzzy find boards